marcelpetrick/DevNotes/ideaCollection.md

 * if someone does not use an adblocker, you get forwarded to suspicious pages

 ## duo/language-learning clone:
-* generae level appropriat sentences and word chains for croatian
+* generate level appropriate sentences and word chains for croatian
-* give user way to input them, then check /verify via LLM (or even simpler deterministic approach - by usingpre-generated stuff)
+* give user way to input them, then check /verify via LLM (or even simpler deterministic approach - by using pre-generated stuff)
 * also allow to enter spoke phrases,then correct them
 * also generate spoken output and then let the user type (or input by given word blocks)